ASHISH-KOHLI/Contact-list-node-js/README.md

 # Contact-list-node-js
-it is a simple crud application for storing and deleting the data
+it is a simple crud application for storing and deleting the data in nodejs , mongodb